stfc/cloud-azimuth-config/docs/deployment/testing.md

 !!! tip  "Coerce a value to something other than a string"

-    By default  Robot Framework coerces values to strings.
-Robot Framework can be instructed to treat the value literally using the syntax "${x}", for example:
+    By default, Robot Framework coerces values to strings.
+Robot Framework can be instructed to treat the value literally using the syntax `${x}`, e.g.:

     ```yaml  title="environments/my-site/inventory/group_vars/all/tests.yml"
-    # Make Robot Framework treat the override as an integer, not a string
+    # Make Robot Framework treat the variable as an integer, not a string
     generate_tests_caas_test_case_{cluster_type}_param_{parameter_name}: "${42}"
+    ```

 !!! warning